tori-calkins/portfolio/README.md

     - get contact me form to be pretty and make sure it works

-    - get the scroll up button to go in front of the footer when scrolled all the way down
+    - get the scroll up button to go in front of the footer when scrolled all the way down ✅ ** Did this by just manually putting in the sperate footers on each page instead of keeping it in the App.js